natmasslove/aws_howto/mwaa_connections_and_vars/README.md

   aws cloudformation wait stack-delete-complete --stack-name ${stack_name}
 ```

-*Note: we included explicit Secret deletion (not via CloudFormation) with "force-delete-without-recovery".
+*Note: Please note that we have explicitly deleted the secrets using the "force-delete-without-recovery" option, rather than relying on CloudFormation.
+This approach allows us to delete and recreate the sample stacks multiple times.*

-It makes possible to delete and recreate sample stacks multiple times.
+*If we don't use this option, AWS performs a "soft delete" of the secret, which means it is not immediately deleted and can still be recovered.
+However, if you attempt to create a stack with the same name within the next 30 days, it will result in an error due to the secret being in a deleted state.*

-Otherwise, AWS performs "soft delete" of the secret and it will lead to an error if you try to create stack within next 30 days.*
+*By using the "force-delete-without-recovery" option, we ensure that the secrets are immediately and permanently deleted, allowing us to create new stacks without any issues.*

 ### 2. Delete Airflow Cluster